younesdian/PHP-Mail-Bomber/README.md

 - Penetrates spamfilters

-Everything you should know to use this mailbomber is shown in the code
+Everything you should know to use this mail bomber is shown in the code